phpDocumentor/phpDocumentor/docs/manual/for-users/configuration.rst

 - *transformation*, it is also possible to execute additional transformations specifically for this project by defining your own transformations here.
-  See the chapter on :doc:`/For template-builders/Building your own branding using templates` for a description of the transformation element and examples.
+  See the chapter on :doc:`/for-template-builders/building-your-own-branding-using-templates` for a description of the transformation element and examples.

 *Example*: